astandrik/my_instructions/CRITICAL_INSTRUCTIONS.md

 - If a memory/knowledge tool is available (RAG, vector store, graph), search before creating.
 - Prefer updating existing entries over duplicates; preserve history using “supersedes” notes rather than deletes.
 - Timestamp and attribute sources for persistent entries.
+- When corrected or after a notable mistake, write 1–3 “Lessons learned” bullets and apply them going forward; persist only with user approval and only if a memory mechanism exists (see 10C Reflexion).

 9) Research and citations
 - Trigger research when platform behavior, security/privacy, performance, or build/tooling is uncertain.